British Engineerium

 The British Engineerium (formerly Brighton and Hove Engineerium) is an engineering and steam power museum in Hove, East Sussex.
 It is housed in the Goldstone Pumping Station, a set of High Victorian Gothic buildings started in 1866.
 The Goldstone Pumping Station supplied water to the local area for more than a century before it was converted to its present use.
 The site has been closed to the public since 2006, and in March 2018 the entire complex was put up for sale.

 At its greatest extent, between 1884 and 1952, the complex consisted of two boiler houses with condensing engines, a chimney, coal cellars, workshop, cooling pond, leat, and an underground reservoir.
 Situated on top of a naturally fissured chalk hollow, it provided vast quantities of water to the rapidly growing towns of Hove and its larger neighbour, the fashionable seaside resort of Brighton, for more than a century.
-As new sources of water were found elsewhere and more modern equipment installed to exploit them, the pumping station's importance declined, and by 1971 the Brighton Water Department had closed it and threatened the complex with demolition.
-An industrial archaeologist offered to restore the buildings and machinery in return for a lease from the Brighton Water Corporation, and a charitable trust was formed to enable this.
+As new sources of water were found elsewhere and more modern equipment installed to exploit them, the pumping station's importance declined, and by 1971 the Brighton Corporation Water Department had closed it and threatened the complex with demolition.
+An industrial archaeologist offered to restore the buildings and machinery in return for a lease from the Brighton Corporation Waterworks, and a charitable trust was formed to enable this.
 Expertise developed by the Engineerium's employees and volunteers was exploited across the world: they founded museums, undertook restoration projects and trained young people in engineering heritage conservation.
 Another enthusiast subsequently bought the complex, and as of it is closed to the public while more restoration and extension work takes place.